 America's Revolutionary War was fought on many fronts, and the Battle of Rhode Island - an effort to expel the British ships from Narragansett Bay - though mostly unsuccessful for the colonial army, was, according to some historical writers, the motivation for the eventual abandonment of Newport by the British.

 As the plight of black slaves in the southern states grew into a controversial issue, that moral dispute between the northern and southern states peaked, and in 1861, America's Civil War began.

 Rhode Island joined the Union cause and over 25,000 of its men joined the battle.
 In addition, Rhode Island, as well as other northern states, used its industrial capacity to supply the Union Army.

 That bloody Civil War finally ended in 1865, and in the years that followed Rhode Island's economy was the country's manufacturing hub for files, machine tools, jewelry and precious-metal industries, rubber goods, steam engines, and much, much more.

 During World War I (1917-1918) the state continued to prosper right up to the Great Depression of the 1930's, and in the end, it was World War II that sparked the state's 20th century economic engine.

-), but played a gigantic role in the building of a America, especially in its colonial history and industrial revolution.
+Rhode island is the smallest U.S. State (in land size), but played a gigantic role in the building of a America, especially in its colonial history and industrial revolution.

 Closely associated with the sea, it's a favorite summer vacation spots for boaters, fisherman and history buffs.
 In fact, there's so much history here that Rhode Island has one of the nation's largest concentrations of historic landmarks.